athenaeum-app/.github/profile/README.md

 | ![Attachments](../assets/athena_attachments.png) | ![Link Previews](../assets/athena_linkpreviews.png) |

 ### Self-hosted Online Libraries
-Athena supports online libraries.
-No accounts needed.
-Just an IP address and a password.
+Athena supports online libraries!
+No accounts needed, just an IP address and a password.
 Kept simple on purpose.
 ![Online Libraries](../assets/athena_server.png)

----

 **For more information about client features, see the client repository below.**